cda-tum/mqt-qcec/docs/source/Installation.rst

 - the main library :code:`libqcec.a` (Unix) / :code:`qcec.lib` (Windows) in the :code:`build/src` directory
 - a test executable :code:`qcec_test` containing unit tests in the :code:`build/test` directory (this requires passing :code:`-DBUILD_QCEC_TESTS=ON` to CMake during configuration)
-- the Python bindings library :code:`pyqcec.<...>` in the :code:`build/jkq/qcec` directory (this requires passing :code:`-DBINDINGS=ON` to CMake during configuration)
+- the Python bindings library :code:`pyqcec.<...>` in the :code:`build/mqt/qcec` directory (this requires passing :code:`-DBINDINGS=ON` to CMake during configuration)

 Working on the Python module
 ----------------------------

-The :code:`jkq.qcec` Python module can be conveniently built locally by calling
+The :code:`mqt.qcec` Python module can be conveniently built locally by calling

     .. code-block:: console